chacehoo/maomao_web/content/post/post_36_wechat_official.md

 # image: "renewable_journal.jpg"
 ---

 We have lauched the Wechat Official Account for our BIOR Lab.
-Please subscribe us for news, updates, and openings.
+Please follow us for news, updates, and openings.

 ![BIOR WeChat Official Account](https://maomaohu.net/img/Wechat_official.png)